fansalon/TEspeX/README.md

                         loaded provide a comma separated list (e.g., java,samtools) Reported modules should be available
                         through the 'module av' command.
+[F] --multimap MULTIMAP   maximum number of loci a read/read pair is allowed to map to.
+This value will be provided to STAR --outFilterMultimapNmax and --winAnchorMultimapNmax
+                        parameters.
+It is warmly suggested not to change the default value [10]
-[F] --version             show the version number and exit
+  --version             show the version number and exit

 ```